 Equity-Based Compensation.
 The Uniti Group Inc. 2015 Equity Incentive Plan, as amended and restated effective March 28, 2018 (the "Long-Term Incentive Plan"), permits us to make grants of equity awards to our employees, including our executive officers.
 We make equity grants to our executive officers as part of our annual compensation program to align their long-term interests with that of our stockholders and to maintain the competitiveness of our total compensation package.
 It is the Compensation Committee's policy to review and grant all annual equity compensation awards to directors, executive officers, and all other eligible employees at its first regularly scheduled meeting of each year, which it expects to occur in February of each year, with each such grant based on the average closing price of our common stock as reported on NASDAQ for the 20 trading days prior to the grant date.
-During 2018, we granted time-based restricted stock and performance-based restricted stock units ("RSUs") to our executive officers.
+During 2019, we granted time-based restricted stock and performance-based restricted stock units ("RSUs") to our executive officers.
 Holders of time-based restricted stock are entitled to dividends when paid by the Company and performance-based RSUs accrue a dividend equivalent that is paid in cash, when and solely to the extent that the underlying RSUs vest.
 The Compensation Committee believes restricted stock and performance-based RSUs are a more meaningful tool for compensating our executive officers as compared to stock options because the value of our stock, as is the case with other REITs, is principally determined by its dividend yield relative to market interest rates rather than by its potential for capital appreciation.
 Because the incentive value of stock options is tied to future appreciation in stock price and because the high dividend rate of REIT stocks tends to diminish the potential future appreciation in the price of such stocks, the Compensation Committee believes stock options may not provide appropriate incentives for management.
-The Compensation Committee also views restricted stock and performance-based time-based restricted stock that vests in three equal installments on February 6 of each year, beginning on February 6, 2019.
+The Compensation Committee also views restricted stock and performance-based RSUs as being more effective in managing equity plan dilution.

-During 2018, we made the following equity grants to Messrs.
-Gunderman, Wallace and Heard, of which (i) 50% was in the form of performance-based RSUs that are eligible for vesting in February 2021 if we meet specified relative total shareholder return ("TSR") performance goals, as further described below, and (ii) 50% was in the form of
+During 2019, we made the following equity grants to Messrs.
+Gunderman, Wallace and Heard, of which (i) 50% was in the form of performance-based RSUs that are eligible for vesting in April 2022 if we meet specified relative total shareholder return ("TSR") performance goals, as further described below, and (ii) 50% was in the form of time-based restricted stock that vests in three equal installments on April 4 of each year, beginning on April 4, 2020.
+Consistent with the Compensation Committee's decision regarding cash compensation, target long-term incentive compensation was maintained at 2018 levels.